 Prerequisites: One of the following is strongly recommended, but not required – National personal trainer certification, group exercise certification.

 Recertification Requirements: Certification is valid for (2) two years.
-You are required to complete 2.0 units (20 hours) of CEUs (continuing education credits) to keep your certification valid.
+You are required to complete 2.0 units (20 hours) of CEUs (continuing education units) to keep your certification valid.
 Please review the 2-Year Recertification Guide for further details.

 Certification Exam Requirements: Passing a 75 question multiple choice, non-proctored exam with 80% or higher.
 The exam for this course is completed online, accessed on demand from the course dashboard.